EV-Club-SUTD/evam-1-firmware/docs/Explanations/ThrottlePositionSensor.md

     * Nodes should broadcast its health status at a fixed interval of about 5 seconds, instead of upon every health state transition, as this ensures detection of node dropout (i.e. the node shuts down).
 Alternatively, health status should be determined by whether a node is still broadcasting its primary message (in our example, whether the TPS node is still broadcasting the throttle position data).
 * Unit testing:
     * Computation functions, such as functions for sensor input validation, should be unit tested properly before actual implementation.
 This is to avoid undefined or unexpected behavior with different parameters.
+* Eliminate usage of magic constants:
+    * Many statements in code contains "magic constants", i.e. constants that are ill-defined or undocumented, resulting in difficulty in comprehension for anyone who is reviewing the code.